suhovius/api_sketch/README.md

 Resource `parameters` section's syntax it the same as for `resource` request parameters.

+Resource attribute `sample_call` is used to provide example request to this endpoint.
+You may put thare some CURL request commands or some any other text data.

 ```ruby
 resource "Update user profile" do # Resource name
   action "update"